jhudsl/Informatics_Research_Leadership/manuscript/quiz_3.md

 D) Who cares

-?2 How many times has the most-viewed cat video been viewed on YouTube?
+?1 How many times has the most-viewed cat video been seen on YouTube?

 a) Thousands
 b) Millions